Vapoor/Vapoor/README.md

 # About Me ?

 - 2nd year BUT Student
-- Pasionate of videos games, play some of them in a competitve state and also enjoy programming with mainly C++
+- Passionate about video games, play some of them in a competitive state and also enjoy programming with mainly C++
 - Big Japan Lover 🇯🇵

 ## What I learned / Learning so far